Near Fishers Hill in Shenandoah County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Battle of Fisher's Hill (about 700 feet away, measured in a direct line); a different marker also named The Battle of Fishers Hill (approx. 0.3 miles away); a different marker also named Battle of Fisher's Hill (approx. 0.6 miles away); Fisher's Hill Battlefield (approx. 0.8 miles away); Stoner-Keller House & Mill (approx. 0.9 miles away); Valley Pike (approx. one mile away); Fisher's Hill (approx. 1.3 miles away); a different marker also named Battle of Fisher’s Hill (approx. 1.3 miles away).
+A different marker also named Battle of Fisher's Hill (about 700 feet away, measured in a direct line); a different marker also named The Battle of Fishers Hill (approx. 0.3 miles away); a different marker also named Battle of Fisher's Hill (approx. 0.6 miles away); Fisher's Hill Battlefield (approx. 0.8 miles away); Stoner-Keller House & Mill (approx. 0.9 miles away); Valley Pike (approx. one mile away); "Snapp House" (approx. 1.2 miles away); Fisher's Hill (approx. 1.3 miles away).
 Touch for a list and map of all markers in Fishers Hill.

 More about this marker.
 A separate interpretive marker to the right displays a battle map.

 Regarding Battle of Fisher's Hill.
 This is one of several markers interpreting the Battle of Fisher's Hill.
 See the Battle of Fisher's Hill Virtual Tour by Markers linked below.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Battle of Fisher's Hill Virtual Tour by Markers